baijum/muthukadan.net/_posts/2014-11-28-an-introduction-to-go-programming.markdown

 considered as exported and so it can be used from other packages.

 Now I will move on to the details of installation of Go compiler.
-First you will see instruction for installing in a GNU/Linux machine.
+First you will see instruction for installing in GNU/Linux.
 The next section explains installation in a Windows system.

-Finally I will shows running a hello world program.
+Finally I will show running a hello world program.
 This will help you to verify your installation.

 ## Linux Installation